By EatStreet

 What Are The Key Features?

-Allows multiple users to join a single order and automatically splits the bill to simplify group payments.
+Allows multiple users to join a single order and automatically splits the bill.

-Provides access to platform-specific discounts, restaurant specials, and a rewards program.
+Provides access to platform-specific discounts and a rewards program.

-Enables users to monitor the status of their delivery from order placement to arrival.
+Enables users to monitor delivery status from placement to arrival.

 How much does it cost?